Khwaja Hasan Nizami

 His maternal grandfather Ghulam Hasan Chisti was a friend and spiritual advisor to Bahadur Shah Zafar and frequently visited the Red Fort.
 His mother used to tell him the stories of the Mughal family she had heard from her father.
-He had himself met Kalsum Zamani Begam, Zafar's daughter.
+He had himself met Kulsum Zamani Begum, Zafar's daughter.
 He has narrated the tragic stories of Mirza Nasir-ul-Mulk, Zafar's grandson, who eventually became a servant of a British family and later crawled on his knees and begged in Bazar Chitli Kabr.
 Mirza Kamar Sultan, another of Zafar's grandson also used to beg at the Jama Masjid.

 Works

 Nizami "was of Nizamuddin Auliya's known silsilã, and widely honoured in the Muslim world."